-Many of us will face a diagnosis of cancer or another life threatening illness at some time in our lives or will lose someone close to us as a result of serious illness.
+Many of us will face a diagnosis of cancer or another life threatening condition at some time in our lives or will lose someone close to us as a result.
 Whether it’s you, your partner, a family member or a friend who is affected, it can trigger painful and distressing feelings.

-WHY provides one-to-one counselling on a weekly basis for adults in Frome, Trowbridge, Warminster, Street, Bradford on Avon, the RUH (Bath) and Widcombe (Bath); children’s counselling in Frome and at The Hub, John of Gaunt school in Trowbridge; and counselling for young people at Frome Community College and Matravers School in Westbury.
+WHY provides one-to-one counselling on a weekly basis for adults in Bath, Bradford-on Avon, Frome, Midsomer Norton, Street, Trowbridge, Warminster and Yeovil; children’s counselling in Bath, Frome, Midsomer Norton, Trowbridge, Street and Yeovil and in-school services in Frome at Selwood Academy, Oakfield Academy and Frome Community College and in Wiltshire at Matravers School in Westbury.

-To find out more about our counselling service, the venues we use or to book an appointment please contact us.
+To find out more about our counselling service, our venues, or to book an appointment, please contact us.
 You are welcome to call us on 01373 455255 (office hours or leave a message and we will call you back) or you can use our contact form if you prefer.